Atomic vets are on the verge of losing federal benefits. Congress hasn't helped

 "An American issue"

-New Mexico Democratic Senator Ben Ray Luján knows about the need for that lifesaving help all too well.
+New Mexico Democratic Sen. Ben Ray Luján knows about the need for that lifesaving help all too well.

 He's seen the scores of New Mexicans and tribal members sickened since Trinity, the code name for the first nuclear test in 1945.